 Yuan (1271-1368) and Ming Dynasties (1368-1644)

-Rich of calligraphy works collection in existence in the Jiangnan regions; calligraphers were able to study the treasures of old masters and accomplished huge artistic achievements.
-Revisit to tradition was in vogue and soon extend nationwide.
+A rich amount of calligraphy works collection in existence can be found in the Jiangnan regions; calligraphers were able to study the treasures of old masters and accomplished huge artistic achievements.
+Revisiting tradition was in vogue and soon extended nationwide.
 Calligraphers learned from the original works as well as the wood-block rubbings (tie), marking the golden period of the so-called “model- calligraphy school”.

 Wen Zhengming (1470-1559)